knative/docs/docs/eventing/getting-started.md

     kubectl --namespace event-example get deployments hello-display goodbye-display
     ```

-    Result: Both the `hello-display` and `goodbye-display` consumers that you deployed should be listed, for example:
+    This lists the `hello-display` and `goodbye-display` consumers that you deployed:

     ```sh
     NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE